Middle Plantation, Virginia: Overview

 Middle Plantation's growth was encouraged by the completion in 1634 of a continuous fortification, or palisade, across the peninsula a distance of about 6 mi between Archer's Hope Creek (later renamed College Creek), which drained southerly to the James River and Queen's Creek, which drained northerly to the York River.
 Also in 1634, James City Shire was established by the House of Burgesses to include Middle Plantation and the surrounding area.
 James City Shire soon thereafter became James City County, the oldest county in the United States.

 As the small town grew, a new Bruton Parish Church was constructed there.
 In 1693, Middle Plantation was selected as the site of the new College of William & Mary.
 After serving as a temporary meeting place several times during contingencies of the 17th century when the Capital of the Colony had been located at Jamestown, Middle Plantation became the new Capital of the Virginia Colony in 1699.
 It was soon renamed Williamsburg in honor of King William III of Great Britain, and is today the site of the Historic District known as Colonial Williamsburg.

-Royal Governor Sir Francis Nicholson described Middle Plantation as a place where "clear and crystal springs burst from the champagne soil."
+Middle Plantation was described as a place where "clear and crystal springs burst from the champagne soil."